anpham6/android-docs/_sources/methods/android.rst.txt

   Imports to be used for layout bindings associated by session.

+  :param data: Dictionary of imports and variables
-  :param object data: See |AppViewModel|
+  :type data: |AppViewModel|
-  :param string sessionId: (optional) Names a session to be used for storage
+  :param string? sessionId: Names a session to be used for storage

   Usage::